Vampire (Olivia Rodrigo song): Commercial performance

 "Vampire" entered the US Billboard Hot 100 at number one, with 35.5 million streams, 26,000 sales (17,000 physical units; 9,000 digital downloads), and 26.3 million radio airplay audience impressions in its first week, ending July 6.
 It also debuted atop the Streaming Songs chart.
 Bolstered by the release of its parent album, the single returned to number one, peaking at the top for a second week.
 It tied for the longest gap between weeks at number one in a single chart run (9 weeks), matching the gap of Miley Cyrus' 2013 single "Wrecking Ball".

 The song also debuted atop the Canadian Hot 100, becoming her third number-one in Canada.
 The song reached number one on the UK Singles Chart and has received 2× Platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 1,200,000 units.

-In Australia, "Drivers License" debuted at the top of the ARIA Singles Chart and has been certified 5× Platinum by the Australian Recording Industry Association (ARIA).
+In Australia, "Vampire" debuted at the top of the ARIA Singles Chart and has been certified 5× Platinum by the Australian Recording Industry Association (ARIA).
 In Spain, following the release of the album, "Vampire" reentered the Top 100 at number 53, becoming its best-performing week in the country.